edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 ## Creating your Device Profile

 A device profile is a YAML file that describes a class of device to EdgeX.
 General characteristics about the type of device, the data these devices provide, and how to command the device are all in a device profile.
-The device profile tells the device service what data gets collected from the the device and how to get it.
+The device profile tells the device service what data gets collected from the device and how to get it.

 Follow these steps to create a device profile for the simple random number generating device service.